OpenAttackDefenseTools/ataka/README.md

 To see which targets are enabled for a history, use `atk exploit target ls`.
 You can enable/disable targets for a history with `atk exploit target on/off` (they both support `--all` to mean "all known targets").

+Enabling one or multiple targets also schedules a new job for immediate central execution for the specified target(s), even if said target is already enabled.
+You can use this to re-run a central execution if necessary.

 ## Manual flag submission

 You can manually submit flags: